-In 1992 Nintendo’s third owner, Hiroshi Yamauchi, committed an unprecedented act of philanthropy purchasing the Seattle Mariners upon a senator’s request.
+In 1992 Nintendo’s third owner, Hiroshi Yamauchi, committed an unprecedented act of philanthropy purchasing the Seattle Mariners at the request of a cowboy senator.
 We didn’t make it easy for him, either.

 Hiroshi Yamauchi reluctantly inherited Nintendo on April 25th, 1949.
 Yamauchi’s grandfather suffered an ill-timed stroke.
-Young Yamauchi was forced to abandon his pursuits in law school to run the business.
+In the end, young Yamauchi abandoned his law school pursuit to run a failing family business.

-Nintendo was a different business in 1949.
-In the days fresh after World War II, the concept of electronic entertainment wasn’t even thought of.
+Nintendo was a different company in 1949.
+In the days fresh after World War II, the concept of electronic entertainment wasn’t even considered.

 Instead, what Yamauchi had inherited was a hanafuda playing card company.
-The most prominent man in the history of video games never laid a hand on a joystick!
-His true strengths were his intuition and perception of understanding our deepest human desires.
+Here comes the kicker: The most prominent man in the history of video games never laid a hand on a joystick!
+But Yamauchi was no ordinary man.
+His eyes gleamed with intuition and perception.
+He understood our deepest human desires.

-Those traits nestled in a personality that refused to stutter at the sight of change meant Yamauchi was destined for the entertainment industry.
+Those traits – nestled in a personality that refused to stutter in sight of change – meant Yamauchi was destined for the entertainment industry.

 Before retiring, Yamauchi held the title of Japan’s richest man.
-On the day of his death in 2013, he still held the title of Japan’s 13th wealthiest.
+On the day of his death in 2013, he still retained the title of Japan’s 13th wealthiest.

 Along the way, Yamauchi made a series of innovative decisions with the business – like licensing Disney branded images on American-styled playing cards.
-He broke the local mentality that American playing cards were designed for gambling.
+He shattered the Japanese mentality that American playing cards were gambling-exclusive.

-Yamauchi also made some notoriously overzealous decisions that almost put the company out of business – like the infamous “love-hotels” and a Nintendo taxi service that was destined to fail.
+Yamauchi also made some notoriously overzealous decisions that almost put the company out of business – like the infamous “love-hotels” and a Nintendo taxi service that nearly lunged Nintendo into bankrupcy.

-In many ways, buying the Seattle Mariners seemed like a whimsical decision that would land in the latter category.
+In many ways, buying the Seattle Mariners resembles another whimsical, business-crumbling decision.
 So, what on Earth was Hiroshi Yamauchi thinking when he bought an American baseball team?

 As early as 1982, Nintendo of America set its roots in Redmond Washington, a suburb of Seattle.
 The classic “Jumpman” from Donkey Kong earned his proper name of Mario at the new headquarters.
 He bore a striking resemblance to the new NoA landlord Mario Segale.